 What’s the first thing you think of when you consider Yellowstone?
 Old Faithful, of course!
 What’s amazing is that there is so much more to Yellowstone.
 I recently spent 7 days in the park and never even saw Old Faithful.
 After all, there are over 3,400 square miles of subalpine wilderness with the largest high-elevation lake in North America as well as herds of bison, elk, pronghorn, and rocky mountain sheep, making it the largest, most natural ecosystem in the northern temperate zone.

 What sets Yellowstone apart from many of the other National Parks is its large size, which can sustain greater numbers of wildlife and in a temperate climate where most thrive.
 The vast meadows near Hayden Valley are said to sustain one of the larger populations of brown bears in the lower 48 states.
-This combined with the alien looking geothermal features breaking up an already beautiful landscape make the park lands unique.
+This combined with the alien-looking geothermal features breaking up an already beautiful landscape makes the parklands unique.
 In fact, there is no greater concentration of geothermal activity on the planet.
 The ongoing volcanism maintains these features and constantly updates the landscape with visible changes.
 Earthquakes change the plumbing of the geyser basins, forcing hot water and steam to change course.

 I’ve been to Africa many times in pursuit of wildlife and landscapes and each time am amazed by the variety of both.
 What I have recently learned is that the same flourishing variety is right here in my home country, and with many years of struggling stewardship behind us, the odds are ever greater that this ecosystem will last.